direct-axis-tech/candidate-tasks/reactjs-task1.md

 9. Add a products to cart, allow users to view cart and modify and remove items from cart.
 10. Implement proper error handling and loading states for API requests and data retrieval.
 11. Use React Router to create multiple routes/pages, such as a product detail page when a product is clicked.
-12. Use any state management library context to manage the app's state and handle data fetching and sharing.
+12. Use context state management library to manage the app's state and handle data fetching and sharing.
 13. The code should be well-organized, commented, and readable.
 14. You should use Git for version control.